TumbleOwlee/pipe-cxx/README.md

-# pipe-cxx
+# Pipe-CXX
-Minimal example using named pipes.
+This repository contains a minimal example using pipes for interprocess communication.